D3adlock/mboarch/README.md

 * (TODO) `kick player` ability to kick a determine player from a room by other players votation
 * No room clean up required, rooms are deleted once the last player on it leaves
 * For players and rooms names the restriction is given by the regex /[azA-Z0-9]{4,10}/

+The Mborch class also provide the below public methods

+* `writeClient(browserifyInput, browserifyOutput, mainClass)` where main class is optional in case you don't want to publish a standAlone class

 ### Server Side API Configuration